antirez/rax/README.md

 Note that keys are unsigned arrays of chars and you need to specify the
 length: Rax is binary safe, so the key can be anything.

+The insertion function is also available in a variant that will not overwrite the existing key value if any:

+    int raxTryInsert(rax *rax, unsigned char *s, size_t len, void *data, void **old);

+The function is exactly the same as raxInsert(), however if the key exists the function returns 0 (like raxInsert) without touching the old value.
+The old value can be still returned via the 'old' pointer by reference.

 ## Key lookup

 The lookup function is the following: